langtuqn2007/CIS526-Srping2016/README.md

-# WikiDev
+# HobbyFinder
-  - Author: Phong Le
+  - Author: Phong Le, Seth Gruver, and Eujun Chin
-> WikiDev is about creating a blog environment that is friendly with developers.
+> HobbyFinder is about creating a blog environment that is friendly with developers.

 ### Version
 1.0.0

 ### Tech
-WikiDev uses a number of tools provided below:
+HobbyFinder uses a number of tools provided below:

 * [node.js] - evented I/O for the backend
 * [jQuery] - JavaScript Library